pleasantenough/stationmeteo/README.md

-# stationmeteo
+# Station Météo

-Code pour la station météo
+This repository presents all code written for the meteorological station project conducted by Sailowtech.